On Bullshit

-On Bullshit is a 2005 book (originally a 1986 essay) by American philosopher Harry G. Frankfurt which presents a theory of bullshit that defines the concept and analyzes the applications of bullshit in the context of communication.
+On Bullshit is a 1986 essay and 2005 book by the American philosopher Harry G. Frankfurt which presents a theory of bullshit that defines the concept and analyzes the applications of bullshit in the context of communication.
 Frankfurt determines that bullshit is speech intended to persuade without regard for truth.
-The liar cares about the truth and attempts to hide it; the bullshitter doesn't care if what they say is true or false.
+The liar cares about the truth and attempts to hide it; the bullshitter doesn't care whether what they say is true or false.
 Frankfurt's philosophical analysis of bullshit has been analyzed, criticized and adopted by academics since its publication.

 History

-Frankfurt originally published the essay "On Bullshit" in the Raritan Quarterly Review journal in 1986.
-Nineteen years later, the essay was published as the book On Bullshit (2005), which proved popular among lay readers; the book appeared for 27 weeks on The New York Times Best Seller list, and was discussed on the television show The Daily Show With Jon Stewart, as well as in an interview with a representative of the publisher, Princeton University Press.
+Frankfurt originally published the essay "On Bullshit" in the Raritan Quarterly Review in 1986.
+Nineteen years later, it was published as the book On Bullshit (2005), which proved popular among lay readers; the book appeared for 27 weeks on The New York Times Best Seller list and was discussed on the television show The Daily Show With Jon Stewart, and in an online interview.
 On Bullshit served as the basis for Frankfurt's follow-up book On Truth (2006).

 Summary

-Frankfurt is a professional philosopher, trained in analytical philosophy.
+Frankfurt was a professional philosopher, trained in analytical philosophy.
 When asked why he decided to focus on bullshit, he explained:

-Respect for the truth and a concern for the truth are among the foundations for civilization.
-I was for a long time disturbed by the lack of respect for the truth that I observed... bullshit is one of the deformities of these values.

-His book On Bullshit addresses his concern and makes a distinction between "bullshitters" and liars.
+On Bullshit addresses his concern and makes a distinction between "bullshitters" and liars.
 He concludes that bullshitters are more insidious: they are more of a threat against the truth than are liars.

 Humbug and bullshit

 Frankfurt begins his work on bullshit by presenting an explanation and examination of Max Black's concept of humbug.
 Black's essay on humbug and Frankfurt's book on bullshit are similar.
 Both focus on understanding, defining and explaining their respective concepts and using examples.
-Frankfurt focuses on humbug as he believes it is similar to bullshit but is the more respectful term.
-Frankfurt uses Black's work on humbug to break down the description of humbug into defining factors: "deceptive misrepresentation", "short of lying” and "misrepresentation... of somebody's own thoughts, feelings, or attitudes."
-Frankfurt's analysis enables him to distinguish the difference between humbug and lying.
+Frankfurt focuses on humbug, as he believes that it is similar to bullshit but is the more respectful term.
+Frankfurt uses Black's work on humbug to break down the description of humbug into defining factors: "deceptive misrepresentation", "short of lying", "misrepresentation ... of somebody's own thoughts, feelings, or attitudes", and "especially by pretentious word or deed".
+Frankfurt's analysis enables him to distinguish between humbug and lying.
 The main distinction is the intent that motivates them.
 The intent behind humbug is misrepresentation, whereas the intent behind lying is more extreme, intending to cover the truth.
+To Frankfurt, people tend to bullshit due to another motive that could hide something.
 The comparison of humbug to lying acts as an initial introduction to bullshit.
-Humbug is closely related to bullshit, but Frankfurt believes it is inadequate to explain bullshit and its characteristics.
+Humbug is closely related to bullshit, but Frankfurt believes that it is inadequate to explain bullshit and its characteristics.